The logic behind recruiting in sales

 That is what you need to get your foot in the door.
-Once there, the following factor determines the result. (assuming of course that the title, scope of role is right and base / OTE comp are also within range)
+Once there, the following factor determines the result. (assuming of course that the title, scope of the role is right and base / OTE compare also within range)

 - Soft factors.
 Cultural fit.
-In person presence.
+In-person presence.
 Eye contact.
 Body language.
 Presentation skills.
 Friendliness.
 Team dynamics.
 Follow up skills.
-Closing skills (on next steps and asking for the job).
+Closing skills (on the next steps and asking for the job).

-So when you reverse engineer that approach to guide your next job search here are the key takeaways….
+So when you reverse engineer that approach to guide your next job search here is the key takeaways….

 - Only apply for roles where there is a logical tie between industry orientation OR vertical orientation BUT preferably both.
 If neither match is there, don’t bother applying.